JetBrains/kotlin-web-site/pages/docs/reference/index.md

       </div>
       <div style="padding: 5px;">
           <h3 style="font-weight: bold">Certified Training</h3>
-          <p>Certified by JetBrains is a program created to work with training providers to verify their existing Kotlin training programs and at the same time,
+          <p>"Certified by JetBrains" is a program created to work with training providers to verify their existing Kotlin training programs, and at the same time
              build a trusted network of global partners:</p>
           <ul>
               <li class="start migrate"> <a style="text-decoration: none;" href="https://www.jetbrains.com/company/partners/kotlin/">Training Partners</a></li>